 Ron’s audio recitation of “The Truth That Sets Us Free”

-Ron’s Commentary on “Truth That Set’s Us Free”
+Ron’s explanation of “Truth That Set’s Us Free”

-Today’s posting “The Truth That Sets Us Free”, is a sutra poem (with voice recitation) about Spiritual freedom as a fundamental evolutionary goal.
-This poem’s title and subject were inspired by Jesus’ teaching “You will know the truth, and the truth will set you free”.
+Today’s “The Truth That Sets Us Free” posting of a sutra poem (with voice recitation and quotations) is about Spiritual freedom as our fundamental evolutionary goal.
+The poem’s title and subject were inspired by Jesus’ teaching “You will know the truth, and the truth will set you free”.

-For millennia mystical teachings of all perennial wisdom paths have identified spiritual Freedom or Self realization as an ultimate evolutionary objective.
+For millennia mystical teachings of all perennial wisdom paths have identified spiritual Freedom or Self realization as our ultimately destined evolutionary objective.

 Most people associate “freedom” with personal, political, and economic liberty.
-But spiritual freedom is an extraordinarily rare state of mind which can be inwardly attained even by those who do not enjoy external freedoms, like felons imprisoned for life.
-Knowingly or unknowingly everyone/everywhere longs for Freedom as our divine birthright.
+But spiritual freedom is an extraordinarily rare state of (freedom from) mind which only can be attained inwardly, even by those who do not enjoy external freedoms, like felons imprisoned for life.
+Knowingly or unknowingly everyone/everywhere longs for Freedom as our divine birthright and ultimate destiny.

 I first deeply reflected on philosophical concepts of “freedom” during the 1950’s when I read “Escape From Freedom” by then prominent author-psychotherapist Erich Fromm.
 But after becoming a San Francisco civil litigation lawyer I rarely thought about about inner freedom, until after a memorable exchange with my beloved Guruji, Shri Dhyanyogi Madhusudandas.